FOR SCHOLARS, LEADERS AND GLOBAL CITIZENS

 The admissions committee selects students for the program based on their admission applications and supporting documents.
 See Program Admission and Requirements for more information.
 Candidates will be notified of their selection at the time of their admission to Drew.
 There is a cap on the Baldwin Program of 60 students per class.

 Once they have entered the Baldwin program, students are expected to maintain a 3.6 GPA to remain in the program.
+A 3.0 GPA is required to retain the Baldwin Scholarship.

 Merit scholarship award